Reed-Solomon Codes with Optimal Repair Bandwidth: A Basis-Transformation Approach: Introduction

-\textbf{Our main contribution} is a basis-transformation technique composed of three parts: Euclidean Square Partition, Reshape, and Interference, which transforms a basis of the extension field into another basis that enables optimal repair of RS codes.
-Our results can be regarded as a generalization of \cite{TYB17} by relaxing the restriction on the choice of the field extension degrees $p_i$, namely, $p_i \equiv 1 \pmod{s}$, thereby reducing the subpacketization by a factor of $\phi(s)^n$, where $\phi(\cdot)$ denotes Euler's totient function.
+where $s=d+1-k$.
+The construction in~\cite{TYB17}, which we refer to as the TYB construction, achieves~Eq.~\eqref{eq:key-subspace} under the arithmetic restriction $p_i\equiv1\pmod{s}$, and hence yields subpacketization $\ell=s\prod_{i=1}^n p_i$. \textbf{This raises a natural question: Is the congruence condition $p_i\equiv1\pmod{s}$ intrinsic to optimal repair, or merely an artifact of the basis choice in the TYB construction?}

+In this paper, we adopt a \emph{basis-transformation} approach.
+More precisely, we construct the required repair-enabling subspaces by applying an explicit change of $\F$-basis, realized through three deterministic operations: Euclidean Square Partition, Transposition, and Column Aggregation.
+This new viewpoint allows us to remove the congruence restriction $p_i\equiv1\pmod{s}$ imposed in~\cite{TYB17}.
+Consequently, for arbitrary distinct primes $p_i>s$, we obtain RS-MSR codes with subpacketization For fixed~$s$, this improves the subpacketization of~\cite{TYB17} by a factor asymptotic to $\varphi(s)^{n+\mathrm{o}(n)}$ (see Table~\ref{tab:asymptotic-subpacketization}).

 The remainder of this paper is organized as follows.
-Section II provides the necessary preliminaries on RS codes and linear repair schemes.
-Section III presents our main results.
-Section IV concludes this paper.
+Section~\ref{sec:pre} provides the necessary preliminaries on RS codes and linear repair schemes.
+Section~\ref{sec:main} presents our main results.
+Section~\ref{sec:conclusion} concludes this paper.